 - Compensation can include earnings, vacation pay, pay for time lost, etc. - Can receive credit in personal injury settlements, or other pay for time lost situations, if allocated to specific months. - Regarding pay for time lost, including personal injury settlements, a service month can only be credited if compensation allocated for that month is at least 10 times the daily rate of pay.
-Pay for time lost applies only to months lost due to that injury. - Additional service months can sometimes be deemed when employee doesn't actually work in every month of the year. - No credit is given for local lodge service totaling less than \$25 per month. - Work for a local lodge must be preceded by creditable railroad service to a rail employer.
+Pay for time lost applies only to months lost due to that injury. - Additional service months can sometimes be deemed when employee doesn't actually work in every month of the year.
+The employee must be in an employment relation (on an approved leave of absence) with a covered railroad employer, or be an employee representative, during a deemed service month. - No credit is given for local lodge service totaling less than \$25 per month. - Work for a local lodge must be preceded by creditable railroad service to a rail employer.

-Military Service Creditable If
+Military Service Creditable If...